isabella232/rtos-docs-pr.sv-se/rtos-docs/netx/netx-dns/chapter3.md

 ## <a name="nx_dns_host_by_name_get"></a>nx_dns_host_by_name_get

-Leta upp en IP-adress från värd namnet
+Leta upp en IP-adress från värdnamnet

 ### <a name="prototype"></a>Prototyp